kpedro88/CondorProduction/README.md

 * `-k, --keep`: keep existing tarball (don't run a `tar` command)
 * `-n, --no-voms`: don't check for a VOMS grid proxy (proxy line is removed from JDL template, CMSSW environment via xrdcp not allowed)
 * `-t, --cmssw-method [method]`: how to get CMSSW env: transfer, cmsrel, or address for xrdcp (default = transfer)
+* `--scram-workaround`: avoid using `scram b ProjectRename` when setting up a CMSSW tarball

 The arguments for the default [step1.sh](./scripts/step1.sh) are:
 * `-C [CMSSW_X_Y_Z]`: CMSSW release version